 The only function a pet water bottle is meant to perform is to provide drinkable water to the dog while on the go.
 When deciding on which water bottle for dogs to get, you will normally encounter three types of products.

-- the cheap plastic water bottle ($10) — it does the job, but you will probably have to replace it every year.
+- the cheap plastic water bottle ($10) — does the job, but you will probably have to replace it every year.

-- the sturdier PVC model ($15) — which lasts for a very long time and is very practical.
+- the sturdier PVC model ($15) — lasts for a very long time and is very practical.

 - the fancy pet water bottle ($20+) — generally with a beautiful design and ingenious features.

-Obviously, dog water bottles should all have a water bowl attached or screwed to them so your dog can directly drink the fresh water from the bottle.
+Obviously, dog water bottles should all have a water bowl attached or screwed to them so your dog can directly drink the freshwater from the bottle.
 However, the whole design will change depending on the water bottle’s use case.
-Remember, there are dog water bottles for crates, for kennels, for cars, for walking, for camping, for puppies, etc. Not all pet water bottles are created equals!
+Remember, there are dog water bottles for crates, for kennels, for cars, for walking, for camping, for puppies, etc. Not all pet water bottles are created equal!

 The cheapest products may have a few leaks reported by customer feedback, while more premium products tend to be better put together.
 A leak means a big mess so it’s not recommended to buy the least expensive product you will find in our situation.

 Plus, price differences are very small so it’s worth spending the extra ten-dollar note.
 Depending on how often you will use yours, it may make sense to spend the extra $10 or $15 to buy a creme de la creme dog water bottle rather than the $6 alternative.

 Some pet water bottles are priced very low, even below $10, but they are small.
 Perhaps too small for normal use.
 Be careful since most pictures on e-commerce websites aren’t really showing much of a scale so you may be deceived thinking it is a one-liter dog water bottle when, in reality, it only contains 250ml.